Teaching and Learning at Clarendon

 Grandparents' (Elders') Day

 One day a year is designated for students' grandparents and other visitors of that generation to share in learning activities at the school.
-This may be linked with other events such as Book Week or Science Week.
+This may be linked with other events such as Book Week, Science Week or Harmony Day.

 Students are encouraged and supported to enter the Australian Writing, Spelling, Science, English, Maths and Computing competitions which are organised by the University of New South Wales each year.
 We also participate in the Westpac Maths competition.

-Reader’s Theatre is a fun filled, drama/literacy-based activity for children from reception to year 7.
+Reader’s Theatre is a fun-filled, drama/literacy-based activity for children in upper primary.
 Children work together with a staff member to rehearse and present a short performance for the school at assembly.
 The group is focussed on developing reading and oral literacy skills and is lots of fun!

 Young Leaders / Safety Ambassadors